gerrychandra/educational_data_mining/docs/model_dev.md

 ![CMs](/media/img/eval2.png)

-If you want to see the performance of the other two models, check [here](/notebooks/2.2-model_development_evaluation.ipynb).
+If you want to see the performance of the other two models and more about the analysis of model evaluation, check [here](/notebooks/2.2-model_development_evaluation.ipynb).